jkeohan/rctr-2-14-22/homework/w03/traffic_light.md

 </details> -->
 - Create a `TrafficLight` Component which will be used to render all 3 traffic lights
 - It will receive a prop called `color` and render the color using a style tag: **style={{ background: props.color }}**
-- Keep in mind that all 3 Components will be passed black as this is the starting color for each `Trafficlight`

 #### App Component